 Within delegated authority, the Associate Political Affairs Officer will be responsible for the following:

-· Keep abreast of latest trends and developments in the area of assignment and provides inputs on issues to Senior Officials and colleagues in the field mission and elsewhere in the Secretariat when required.
+· Keeps abreast of latest trends and developments in the area of assignment and provides inputs on issues to Senior Officials and colleagues in the field mission and elsewhere in the Secretariat when required.

-· Monitors national and regional level political developments and provides advice to field mission / UN agencies active on the ground.
+· Monitors national and regional level political developments and provides advice to field mission / United Nations (UN) agencies.

-· Maintains contacts with other sectors of the UN, other international organizations and governments on coordination and policy matters.
+· Maintains contacts with other sectors of the United Nations (UN), other international organizations and governments on coordination and policy matters.

-· Monitors actions taken by intergovernmental groups, UN organizations, government and non-governmental organizations.
+· Monitors actions taken by intergovernmental groups, United Nations (UN) organizations, government and non-governmental organizations.

 · Selects, classifies and stores in computerized databases information relating to potential disputes and conflicts involving assigned countries or region.

-· Participates in fact-finding and other missions to countries within assigned area of responsibility.
+· Participates in fact-finding and other missions within assigned area of responsibility.

 · Performs other related duties as required.

-· Professionalism: Good understanding of political, social and economic developments in Somalia and Horn of Africa.
-Ability to identify and analyze political, ethnic, racial, social and economic problems that cause civil unrest in a country or geographic area.
-Ability to develop sources for data collection.
-Shows pride in work and in achievements; demonstrates professional competence and mastery of subject matter; is conscientious and efficient in meeting commitments, observing deadlines and achieving results; is motivated by professional rather than personal concerns; shows persistence when faced with difficult problems or challenges; remains calm in stressful situations.
+· Professionalism: Shows pride in work and in achievements; demonstrates professional competence and mastery of subject matter; is conscientious and efficient in meeting commitments, observing deadlines and achieving results; is motivated by professional rather than personal concerns; shows persistence when faced with difficult problems or challenges; remains calm in stressful situations.
 Takes responsibility for incorporating gender perspectives and ensuring the equal participation of women and men in all areas of work.

-· Communication: Speaks and writes clearly and effectively; listens to others, correctly interprets messages from others and responds appropriately; asks questions to clarify, and exhibits interest in having two-way communication; tailors language, tone, style and format to match audience; demonstrates openness in sharing information and keeping supervisor as well as the team informed.
+· Communications: Speaks and writes clearly and effectively; listens to others, correctly interprets messages from others and responds appropriately; asks questions to clarify, and exhibits interest in having two-way communication; tailors language, tone, style and format to match the audience; demonstrates openness in sharing information and keeping people informed.

 Education: Advanced university degree (Master`s Degree or equivalent) in Political Science, Management or Development or a related field.
 A first level university degree with a combination of two additional years of qualifying experience may be accepted in lieu of the advanced degree.
 Professional training in the areas of planning, monitoring and evaluation, facilitation and / or coordination is an asset.